NYPL/dgx-header-component/README.md

   (String, default: "en")
 - `skipNav`: Props to be passed to the `SkipNavigation` component.
 If these are not supplied the skip navigation link will not be output.
-It will also not be output if the props are not sufficient for the component (Object, default: {})
+It will also not be output if the props are not sufficient for the component (Object, default: null)

 For example, to generate a header that has a skip navigation that targets the id `#topcontent`: